 - No firearms are permitted at any ATV Maine function, excluding law enforcement officers.

 - ATV Maine should schedule 4 regional meetings and one annual meeting and banquet per year, with one meeting in each of the 5 regions and the annual meeting and banquet in the Bangor area.

 - The 4 regional meetings should be in the months of June, August, October and December.
+If circumstances, out of our control, warrant to have an electronic meeting it will be posted accordingly.
 Every year, the regional location of each meeting will shift back by one.
 (The region that hosts the August meeting will be moved back to host the June meeting of the following year, and the region that hosts the June meeting will not host the following year and so on.)

 - These meetings should be held on the third Saturday of the month, with one exception, the December meeting should be on the second Saturday of the month.